 How do I get to Camano?

-Camano Island is a drive on island, meaning that you do not need to take a ferry as it is separated from the mainland by a bridge.
-Just a 15 minute drive off of Interstate-5, an hour North of Seattle, and 2 hours South of Vancouver, BC.
+Camano Island is a drive on island, meaning that you do not need to take a ferry as it is separated from the mainland by a only bridge.
+Just a 15 minute drive off of Interstate-5, an hour north of Seattle, and 2 hours south of Vancouver, BC.
 Get Directions to the State Park Here

 What should I bring to the Green Gathering?

 If you are camping, be sure to bring a tent and other usual camping gear.
-We encourage everyone to bring a tea mug, plateware and utensils for community meals and to help out Chef Nau - we provide a dishwashing station.
-All classes are outside so you will need a chair to sit in during lectures, a notepad and pen, cash for the Market Place and tea tent.
+We encourage everyone to bring a tea mug, dishes and utensils for community meals and to help out Chef Nau - we provide a dishwashing station.
+The water on site is good and safe to drink.
+All classes are outside so you will need a chair to sit in during lectures, a notepad and pen, cash for goodies at the Market Place and tea tent.
 You may also wish to bring a yoga mat for morning yoga and a swimsuit for our invigorating morning dips in the Puget Sound.
-If you are planning to participate if the community potlucks, we ask that you bring food to share if available - homegrown, foraged, and homemade encouraged.
+If you are planning to participate in the community potluck, we ask that you bring food to share if available - homegrown, foraged, and homemade encouraged.
 For those wishing to enter the herbal cocktail competition bring your libations!